lucaryholt/kubefwd/README.md

    - Stop all currently running port forwards
    - Start only the services defined in the preset
 4. Return to the management view with your preset active

+### Config Management

+The config management screen allows you to view and manage your configuration file without leaving the application.

+**Accessing Config Management:**
+- Press `g` in the management view to open the config management screen

+**Features:**
+- **View Config Path**: See the full path to your current configuration file
+- **Edit Config**: Press `e` to open the config file in your preferred editor
+  - Uses the `$EDITOR` environment variable if set
+  - Falls back to `nano` or `vi` if `$EDITOR` is not set
+  - The application suspends while you edit and resumes when you close the editor
+- **Reload Config**: Press `r` to reload the configuration from the file
+  - The tool will preserve running port forwards for services that still exist in the new config
+  - Services that were running and still exist will be automatically restarted
+  - Services that no longer exist will be stopped
+  - New services from the config will be available but not automatically started

+**Typical Workflow:**
+1. Press `g` to open config management
+2. Press `e` to edit your config file
+3. Make your changes and save
+4. Close the editor (the app will resume)
+5. Press `r` to reload the configuration
+6. Press `Esc` or `q` to return to the management view

+This feature is especially useful when you need to quickly add new services, change ports, or update service configurations without restarting the entire application.

 ## Proxy Pod for GCP Resources